 The Furkapass mountain road is a 7.969 ft high (2.436 meters) mountain pass located in the Swiss Alps.
-The road separates the cantons of Valais and Uri.
-This mountain pass is one of the most popular and touristic in the Alps.
+The road connects Gletsch in Valais with Realp in Uri.
+This mountain pass is one of the most popular and touristic in the Alps and it’s the fourth highest paved mountain pass in Switzerland.
 Its spectacular views and landscapes attract thousands of people, many of them by motorcycle, every year.

 It’s known that the Furkapass was already used during the Roman empire, back in the 13th century, to transport supplies between the two valleys that separate the mountain.